terjnh/washing-machine-app/README.md

    - Functions written in **PreWash.js**
 4. Start/During/Completion of the washing job
    - Functions written in **WashingProgress.js**
+   - During wash, some buttons will be disabled.
 5. Maintenance
    - Functions written in **Maintenance.js**